 This scheme is open to doctoral students funded by the Research Councils of UK Research and Innovation (AHRC, BBSRC, ESRC, EPSRC, MRC, NERC and STFC).
-Internships will take place during 2020 and students must be able to start their internship before the end of their funded period of study.
+Internships will take place during 2023 and students must be able to start their internship before the end of their funded period of study.

-Internships are financially supported by the research councils and host partners.
-Doctoral stipend and fees should continue to be paid by the research organisation throughout the three month internship period.
+Internships are financially supported by the research councils and other sources.
+Doctoral stipends and fees should continue to be paid by the research organisation throughout the three month internship period.
 Where necessary, students can also claim for eligible travel and accommodation costs incurred during the internship up to a maximum limit of £2,400 per student.
-The funding details will depend on the applicant’s research council and the chosen host partner.
+The funding details for each research council are detailed in Annex A of the Applicant Guidance below.

 How to apply

-- a signed funding and permissions form
+- a signed funding and permissions form (see below)

 Download documents and forms